akka/akka-persistence-r2dbc/docs/src/main/paradox/config.md

 ## Connection configuration

-Shared configuration for the connection pool is located under `akka.persistence.r2dbc.connection-factory`.
+Configuration for how to connect to the database and which dialect to use is located under `akka.persistence.r2dbc.connection-factory`.

 Selecting a database dialect is done by first assigning one of the existing dialect blocks and then overriding specific configuration keys to specific values for your environment: